tidyverse/tidyverse.org/content/blog/orbital-0-5-0/index.md

 We're over the moon to announce the release of [orbital](https://orbital.tidymodels.org/) 0.5.0. orbital lets you predict in databases using tidymodels workflows. orbital uses [tidypredict](https://tidypredict.tidymodels.org/) under the hood to translate fitted models into expressions.
 This post will also cover things from tidypredict's 1.1.0 release.

-This blogpost about the R orbital package, but there's also a [python version](https://posit-dev.github.io/orbital/) that works on scikit-learn models.
+This blogpost is about the R orbital package, but there's also a [python version](https://posit-dev.github.io/orbital/) that works on scikit-learn models.

 You can install both from CRAN with: